Troubleshooting Common Welding Problems

-Another welding problem is poor fusion which is caused by improper current settings, welding techniques, insufficient joint preparation and ill-sized welding electrodes.
+Another welding problem is poor fusion which is caused by improper current settings, welding techniques, insufficient joint preparation, and ill-sized welding electrodes.
 To troubleshoot this problem, it is advised to use sufficient high welding currents as well as widened weaves and a small electrode.

 To return to a desired state after distortion, care needs to be taken as well as proper design.
-When a welder fails to control the welding heat, or fails to follow improper welding sequence, distortion occurs.
+When a welder fails to control the welding heat or fails to follow an improper welding sequence, distortion occurs.
 To troubleshoot this problem, study the structure and define a proper welding sequence.
 Then be sure to properly align the various parts and distribute the welding heat.
 Pre-form the parts sufficiently and clamp or tack weld the parts.

 Plate Warping And Structural Weakening

-This common welding problem is caused by improper joint preparation, incorrect welding procedure, improper clamping of parts and excessive local heating.
+This common welding problem is caused by improper joint preparation, incorrect welding procedure, improper clamping of parts, and excessive local heating.
 To troubleshoot this problem, careful fit-up of the joint preparation must be performed as well as the use of a back step or skip sequence welding procedure.
 Furthermore, clamp the parts adjacent to the joint and weld as rapidly as possible using a high-speed welding electrode with moderate penetrating characteristics.

 Other Common Welding Problems